How a contest works

 At the same time you’re asking for contestants, also ask your club members to fill the helper roles.
 These roles are necessary for the contest to run smoothly.
 All helper roles except for the contest chair will be briefed by the chief judge.

-Contest chair x1 – Essentially the Toastmaster of the contest.
-They open and close the contest, explain how it works, brief contestants, introduce contestants, and more.
+Contest chair x1 – The Toastmaster of the contest.
+They open and close the contest, explain how it works, brief and introduce contestants and more.
 Contest chairs need to prepare for this role.
-There is a contest chair script (download below) that contest chairs should use as a guideline of how to run the contest.
+The contest chair script (download below) provides a great guideline of how to run the contest.

 Timer x2 – Similar to a club timer role, one timer manages the lights, whilst the other looks at the stopwatch and notes down the contestant’s time.
 Can be done with one timer if necessary.